Darius Martin

 Darius Martin (born September 20, 1999) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is a member of Sky Flight and its sub-group Top Flight.
+He is signed to All Elite Wrestling (AEW), where he is a member of SkyFlight and its sub-group Top Flight.
 He also makes appearances for AEW's sister promotion Ring of Honor (ROH).

 Professional wrestling career

 Independent circuit (2016–present)

 Darius Martin along with his brother Dante received his training from The Academy: School of Professional Wrestling in Minnesota by Ken Anderson and they made their professional wrestling debut in 2016 as the tag team "Top Flight".

 Prior to AEW, Martin wrestled for Ireland's Over the Top Wrestling, AAW Wrestling based in Illinois, Game Changer Wrestling, and Black Label Pro.